ojadeyemi/USPORT-BBALL-DATA-ANALYSIS/README.md

 - **Data Cleaning:** Processing the scraped data to ensure consistency, accuracy, and relevance.
 This involves handling missing values, standardizing formats, and removing duplicates.

-- **Database Integration:** Storing the cleaned data into a relational database (SQL) for efficient data management and retrieval.(Optional)
+- **Database Integration:** Storing the cleaned data into a relational database (SQL) for efficient data management and retrieval.
+(Optional)

-- **Data Analysis:** Analyzing the collected data in an insightful manner.
+- **Data Analysis:** Analyzing the collected data insightfully.
 This involves examining team performance, player statistics, game outcomes, and other relevant metrics.

 - **Data Visualization:** Utilizing tools such as Matplotlib to create graphs, plots, and other visualizations that help convey stories or insights from the data analysis.